 Statement of Purpose

-Pield Heath is a 38 week non-maintained day/residential special school (most residential placements are on a respite basis).
-It is registered and approved by the DfE (no. 312/7006) for boys and girls between the ages of 7 – 19 years with moderate/severe learning difficulties with associated communication problems.
-Some have a complex factor affecting them and some have experienced a major life issue such as family breakdown.
+Pield Heath House School is a 38 week non-maintained residential special school.
+It is registered and approved by the DfE (no. 312/7006) for students between the ages of 7 – 19 years with moderate, severe and additional complex learning needs.
+All students have associated communication problems.

-We have 100 places available of which 22 could be for boarding students.
+We have 100 students all of whom have an Education Health Care Plan (EHCP).
+22 places are available for respite which operates Monday to Wednesday during term time only.
 At present our provision would not be totally suitable for students with severe mobility problems.

 Our Mission Statement